Mediation: Conflict Resolution You Choose

 Frequently Asked Questions

 Will mediation work for my situation?
 Mediation may or may not result in agreements.
-My commitment is to uphold the Michigan Mediator Standards of Conduct while we work towards solutions to see what is possible.
-Mediation is often worth a good faith attempt if all parties are willing to come to the table.
+My commitment is to uphold the Michigan Mediator Standards of Conduct and support a good‑faith effort to explore what is possible.
+When all parties are willing to participate, mediation is often worth trying.

 Scroll to Top